-Instructions that can be conditional have an optional condition
+The instructions that can be conditional have an optional

-This condition is encoded in A32 instructions and in A64 instructions.
-For
+This condition is encoded in ARM instructions, and encoded in a preceding

 The following table shows the condition codes that you can use and the flags they depend on.

 |Lower (unsigned < )|